Who We Are

 - Accountability- assumption of responsibility

 - Openness- accommodating diversity and different opinions, liberal mindedness, receptive to new ideas, cultures and peoples

 How We are Governed

 PEGNL is governed by a 12-member Board of Directors whose Ends (or goals) address the competent and ethical practice of engineering and geoscience, and public confidence in these professions.

-The Board is governed by a set of Policies in accordance with the Policy Governance Model.
-The Ends direct the organization’s activities of licensure; regulation of the professions; and non-regulatory functions in support of the profession, for example diversity and inclusion stewardship, promotion of the professions as viable careers, public awareness and interaction with organizations such as Memorial University’s Faculty of Applied Science and Engineering and the Department of Earth Sciences, and the Association of Engineering Technicians and Technologists of Newfoundland (AETTNL).
+The Board is governed by a set of policies in accordance with the Policy Governance Model®.
+The Ends direct the organization’s activities of licensure; regulation of the professions; and non-regulatory functions in support of the profession, for example diversity and inclusion stewardship, promotion of the professions as viable careers, public awareness and interaction with organizations such as Memorial University’s Faculty of Applied Science and Engineering and the Department of Earth Sciences.

 In all Canadian provinces and territories, engineers must be licensed in order to practice, and most require licensure of geoscientists.